codemix/yii2-dockerized/README.md

  * Slower deployment due to extra build step

-This is a very simple workflow: In each environment the runtime image is built from the Dockerfile.
-Developers need to be informed whenever the Dockerfile changes so that they rebuild their local image.
+This is a very simple workflow: In each environment the runtime image is built from the `Dockerfile`.
+Developers need to be informed whenever the `Dockerfile` changes so that they rebuild their local image.

-No images are shared, so the build step could take quite some time, depending on [how much](https://docs.docker.com/articles/dockerfile_best-practices/#build-cache) the Dockerfile has changed.
+No images are shared, so the build step could take quite some time, depending on [how much](https://docs.docker.com/articles/dockerfile_best-practices/#build-cache) the `Dockerfile` has changed since the last build in this environment.

 ### 4.2 Docker image based